The 15 best PR books (according to the experts)

 Summary

 A huge part of PR is personal branding (for you and your clients).
-On Brand discusses the importance of consciously identifying your professional brand and then using that brand to build your network and career.
+On Brand discusses the importance of consciously identifying your professional brand and then using that brand story to build your network and career.

 Recommended by: